-For 2021, individual objectives for Ms. Murray and Mr. Moise comprised performance metrics based on a point system allocated to each objective which included threshold, target and maximum performance ranges for each objective of 50%, 100%, and 200%, respectively.
+For 2023, individual objectives for Ms. Murray and Mr. Moise comprised performance metrics based on a point system allocated to each objective which included threshold, target and maximum performance ranges for each objective of 50%, 100%, and 200%, respectively.
 The threshold, target and maximum payout ranges for all objectives were 50%, 100%, and 115%, respectively, with payments pro-rated for performance achievement between the three points.
-The Company believes that, given the transitional state of the newspaper industry and the unpredictability of core advertising revenues, which directly affect adjusted operating income and revenue, it is important to link one-half of the bonus opportunity to individual objectives that the NEOs can directly influence, and which have a positive qualitative and quantitative impact on the Company while increasing retention.
-Ms. Murray's individual objectives included: implementation of financial reporting objectives, support of operational and strategic objectives and support of the CEO and Board of Directors with corporate initiatives, including the reverse stock split, diversity, equity and inclusive initiatives, and negotiations with the news guild.
-Mr. Moise's individual objectives included: accelerated growth of subscription revenue, and an evaluation of senior leadership roles and implementation of recommendations for changes to the Company's organizational structure, including the hiring of key positions.
-For 2021, Ms. Murray's and Mr. Moise's individual objectives paid out at 110% and 112.5% respectively, or \$120,657 and \$281,250, respectively.
+The Company believes that, given the transitional state of the newspaper industry and the unpredictability of core advertising revenues, which directly affect adjusted operating income and revenue, it is important to link 40% of the bonus opportunity to individual objectives that the NEOs can directly influence, and which have a positive qualitative and quantitative impact on the Company while increasing retention.
+Ms. Murray's individual objectives included: optimizing print revenue, evaluating certain of the Company's vendor relationships, evaluating the technology organization and environment, and evolving the Medium Giant business model as both a media and agency business.
+Mr. Moise's individual objectives included: growing digital page views on DallasNews.com, optimizing print revenue, filling key vacancies on the Company's Management

+Committee, and evolving the Medium Giant business model as both a media and agency business.
+For 2023, Ms. Murray's and Mr. Moise's individual objectives paid out at 100%, or \$89,000 and \$198,000, respectively.

-Financial Performance Goals and Results for 2021.
-The tables below show the financial performance goals for 2021 for each of the corresponding performance levels (threshold, target and maximum) and our actual financial performance results for 2021.
+Financial Performance Goals and Results for 2023.
+The tables below show the financial performance goals for 2023 for each of the corresponding performance levels (threshold, target and maximum) and our actual financial performance results for 2023.
 Actual adjusted operating income results shown in the table include adjustments for items that are excluded for purposes of bonus calculation, as management's ability to control or influence such items is limited.
-The adjustments include variances above or below the levels set in the 2021 financial plan approved by the Board of Directors for severance costs and miscellaneous one-time items.
+The adjustments include variances above or below the levels set in the 2023 financial plan approved by the Board of Directors for severance costs and miscellaneous one-time items.

-The following table sets forth the financial metrics for 2021 for Ms. Murray and for Mr. Moise:
+The following table sets forth the financial metrics for 2023 for Ms. Murray and for Mr. Moise: